 Green, K. and Osborne, W.S.
 (2006) Diet of the mountain log skink Pseudemoia entrecasteuxii at high elevations in the Snowy Mountains Herpetofauna 36, 6-10

 Green, K. and.
-Osborne, W.S (In press 2012) Wildlife of the Australian Snow-Country.
+Osborne, W.S (2012) Wildlife of the Australian Snow-Country.
 New Holland Publishers.

 Green, K. and Pickering, C. (2009) Vegetation, microclimate and soils associated with the latest lying snowpatches in Australia Plant Ecology and Diversity.
 2, 289-300.

 Green, K. and Pickering, C. (2009) The decline of snowpatches in the Snowy Mountains of Australia: importance of climate warming, variable snow and wind.
 Arctic, Antarctic and Alpine Research 41.
 212-218.